How Hello Mr. Revolutionized Queer Storytelling — and Why It Wouldn’t Be What It Was Without Michigan

 It was a brave step for someone who remembers the feeling of browsing the magazine rack’s LGBTQ+ section, shelved underneath the “Men’s Interest” section, at the Barnes & Noble in the Midland Mall. "[The magazines] were censored and shielded from visibility, and I just remember being so terrified of that section, and obviously there were warning labels all over it,” he recalls

-Years later, when Fitzgibbon published his first issue of Hello Mr. in 2013, the evolution for queer visibility was apparent right there on those shelves.
+Years later, when Fitzgibbon published his first issue of Hello Mr. in 2013, the evolution of queer visibility was apparent right there on those shelves.
 And now, through his own publication, Fitzgibbon was able to experience the shift firsthand.
 “Flash forward to Hello Mr. being distributed and available in Barnes & Nobles, a full-circle moment to have that on shelves, and ‘LGBT Interests’ had moved up the ranks and we were sitting very proudly next to the magazines that I mentioned.”

 Emails and DMs poured in from queer readers like me excited to grab a copy of Hello Mr., none of which he took for granted.
 But a particularly special moment arrived when Fitzgibbon’s parents walked into that Barnes & Noble in Midland and sent a photo to him of them at the store grabbing their very own issue.
 For Fitzgibbon, it was all “pretty surreal.”